Drugmakers seek sanctions over ’60 Minutes’ comments

-CLEVELAND (AP) — Several drug manufacturers targeted in lawsuits over the opioid crisis have asked a federal judge in Cleveland to sanction Ohio’s governor-elect and two other lawyers for statements they made in recent television interviews.
+CLEVELAND (AP) — Several drug manufacturers targeted in lawsuits over the opioid epidemic have asked a federal judge in Cleveland to sanction the man who is Ohio’s attorney general and governor-elect, along with two other lawyers, for statements they made in recent television interviews.

-Cleveland.com reports the motion filed Friday says statements by Republican Attorney General and Gov.-elect Mike DeWine and the others on an episode of CBS’ “60 Minutes” were calculated to taint potential jury pools.
+Friday’s motion said statements by Republican Attorney General and Gov.-elect Mike DeWine and the others on an episode of CBS’ “60 Minutes” were calculated to taint potential jury pools, Cleveland.com reported .

-DeWine and the other two attorneys were part of a Dec.
-16 segment on litigation over the role of pharmaceutical companies in the deadly opioid crisis.
+DeWine and attorneys Mike Moore and Burton LeBlanc were part of a Dec.
+16 segment on the news magazine show about litigation over the role of big pharmaceutical companies in the deadly opioid epidemic.

-Among topics explored by correspondent Bill Whitaker were potential damages and a data set collected by the U.S. Drug Enforcement Administration.
+Correspondent Bill Whitaker explored topics including the value of potential damages and data on pill distribution in states and cities collected by the U.S. Drug Enforcement Administration.

 Most Read Local Stories